wavetermdev/jte/README.md

 I'm proposing a new standard based on JSON, which is universally encodable and decodable, extensible, and human readable.

+While I don't think it is possible (or desirable) to replace the existing ANSI escape sequences, I think using JSON escapes for _new_ terminal extensions going forward is a more sustainable approach.
+This will allow both host programs, and terminal implementors a standard way to use or implement new terminal functionality without the need for writing new parsers or protocols that are specific to a specific extension.
+It will also improve how terminal escapes are documented.
+The existing VT100 ANSI escape codes are so old they defy our "modern" way of documenting APIs.
+The information exists in various resources (Wikipedia, Github, source code, diagrams) and it is hard to create a single source of truth for what the full set of commands are, what all of the parameters mean, and what they should do.

+By using a "modern" format like JSON, we can created typed payloads, and real documentation that will help make the terminal more accessible (and extensible) in the years to come.

+## Protocol Overview

 In order to be backward compatible with the existing terminal escape codes, we'll implement JSON terminal escapes with an unused OSC code (proposed 23198 and 23199).
-23198 will be used for programs that want to send commands/data to the terminal, and 23199 will be used by the terminal to send data and responses back to program.
+23198 will be used for programs to send commands/data to the terminal, and 23199 will be used by the terminal to send events, data, and responses back to program.

 `ESC ']' ('23198' | '23199') ';' <num-bytes> ';' <json-payload> ST`